“My kid is always on their best behavior,” said no parent ever.

 4. Choose Healthy Food

-There is a link between processed or “junk” food and behavioral problems.
+There is a link between processed or “junk” food and bad behavior.
 Studies have proven this connection, time and time again.
 Eating “clean” food can help your children reach a nutritional balance, which in turn reduces aggressive behavior.

 Here you can find a visual guide from Harvard to help educate and encourage children to eat healthily.
 Notice the small changes you can start with right away.
 For example, you can replace processed sugars with fruit or muesli bars, or instead of fruit juices make smoothies.